Online matching games in bipartite expanders and applications: Introduction

+For the {\em dynamic dictionary} (both the probabilistic and the deterministic versions) the proof is similar but instead of using offline matching guaranteed by Hall's theorem, we do online matching in the game with the $T$-expiration restriction (recall that this means that no match is allowed to last more than $T$ rounds).
+The key fact is that in~\cref{sec:fastMatching} we design a Matcher strategy for these games that finds a match for a left node only by inspecting its neighbors, and so it is non-adaptive.
+As in the static case, we associate to each right node a memory cell and when $x$ is inserted it is written in the cell matching it.
+To do \textsf{query}($x$), we check if the cell associated to some neighbor of $x$ contains $x$ or not.
+By proposition~\ref{p:matching-w-expiration}, the Matcher strategy wins in graphs with 1-expansion and then, essentially, by instantiating with the graph in~\cref{{t:constexpander}} we obtain small $s$ and $t$.

+Like in 1-bitprobes, it remains to satisfy the expiration restriction by refreshing the matches of some elements.
+The choice of which element is refreshed is essentially the difference between the probabilistic and the deterministic versions.
+In the probabilistic version, we play the online matching game with $N^3$-expiration.
+When we do an \textsf{insert} we also refresh a random element of \textsf{Universe} (which, recall, has size $N$).
+Note that \textsf{insert} remains non-adaptive.
+The probability that some matching is not refreshed for more than $N^3$ rounds is $2^{-\Omega(N)}$.
+In the deterministic version, we play the online matching game with $K$-expiration, and now when we do an \textsf{insert}, we refresh the oldest element in the dictionary.
+This causes \textsf{insert} to be adaptive.
+The advantage is that the expiration parameter is smaller ($K$ compared to $N^3$) and therefore we can win the game in a graph with a smaller number of clones, implying a smaller $s$ in the deterministic version.

-\subsection{Application 2: non-blocking networks.}
+\subsection{Application 3: non-blocking networks.}

-This area concerns switching networks for the transfer of information between a large number of nodes.
-In such graphs, the aim is to connect certain input nodes to certain output nodes using node disjoint paths.
-Interestingly, this area was the motivation for introducing expander graphs~\cite{bas-pin:j:networks, mar:j:concentrators}.
+Switching networks are used for the transfer of information between a large number of nodes.
+For example, in the early days of telephone networks, when there were only a few phones in a town, people made pairwise connections between all phones.
+When the number of phones grew, this was no longer feasible, and switching stations were introduced.
+Their theoretical study was initiated by Shannon~\cite{sha:j:switchingnetworks} and was the motivation for introducing expander graphs~\cite{bas-pin:j:networks, mar:j:concentrators}.
+Currently there is a large literature, both in the engineering and the theoretical computer science fields.
+See the book~\cite{hwa:b:networks} for more history.

+Nowadays, switching networks are important in various engineering applications where a large number of components need to communicate.
+Unlike telephone networks, these applications mainly concern a bipartite variant with inputs on one side and outputs on the other side, see~\cite{hwa:b:networks}.
+In such graphs, the aim is to connect all output nodes to any permutation of input nodes using node disjoint paths.

 An {\em $N$-network} is a directed acyclic graph in which $N$ nodes are called inputs and $N$ nodes are called outputs.
+Its size is the number of edges.
 A {\em rearrangeable} $N$-network is such a network in which for every 1-to-1 function $f$ from outputs to inputs, there exist $N$ node disjoint paths that connect each output node $f(i)$ to the input node $i$.